sestaton/Pairfq/README.md

 **ATTRIBUTION**

-This project would not be possible without the excellent [readfq](https://github.com/lh3/readfq) library written by Heng Li.
-The code used by Pairfq has been modified for error handling and to parse the comment line in the Casava header.
+This project uses the [readfq](https://github.com/lh3/readfq) library written by Heng Li.
+The readfq code has been modified for error handling and to parse the comment line in the Casava header.

 **LICENSE**